-To meet the requirements for the fundamental miscarriage of justice exception, you must present new evidence showing that you are innocent.
-This evidence must not have been presented at trial.
-You must show that with this new evidence, it is more likely than not that no reasonable juror would have convicted you.
-This new evidence also must not be barred by the Federal Rules of Evidence.
-However, persuasive evidence of actual innocence that may not have been admissible in trial can be considered by the court in considering this claim.
-If you can meet these standards, the court will consider your barred claims.
+considered by the court in considering this claim.292 If you can meet these standards, the court will consider your barred claims.
 The idea is that if you can convince the court that you are innocent, it will then look at the errors in your trial, even though it is normally barred from doing so, in order to make sure that a fundamental miscarriage of justice did not occur.

-Finally, the fundamental miscarriage of justice exception can be used to challenge a procedurally defaulted claim if a constitutional violation has probably resulted in the conviction of someone who is "actually innocent" of a death sentence.
-To be "actually innocent" of the death penalty means that you are innocent of the elements of the crime that pushed your sentence from a murder sentence to a capital murder sentence.
-To prove this claim, you must show by clear and convincing evidence that, if the constitutional violation had not occurred, no reasonable juror would have found that you were eligible for the death penalty.
-This standard is difficult to meet, and you should not rely on it to get around a procedurally defaulted claim.
+Finally, the fundamental miscarriage of justice exception can be used to challenge a procedurally defaulted claim if a constitutional violation has probably resulted in the conviction of someone who is "actually innocent" of a death sentence.293 To be "actually innocent" of the death penalty means that you are innocent of the elements of the crime that pushed your sentence from a murder sentence to a capital murder sentence.
+To prove this claim, you must show by clear and convincing evidence that, if the constitutional violation had not occurred, no reasonable juror would have found that you were eligible for the death penalty.294 This standard is difficult to meet, and you should not rely on it to get around a procedurally defaulted claim.
 Remember that this standard does not apply if you are claiming that you are "actually innocent" of the murder for which you were convicted and sentenced to the death penalty.
-Instead, the same standard applies as when you are attempting to show your "actual innocence" of any other crime under the fundamental miscarriage of justice exception.
+Instead, in that instance the same standard applies as when you are attempting to show your "actual innocence" of any other crime under the fundamental miscarriage of justice exception.295

-(iii) Time Limit
+(ii) Time Limit

 Time is an issue that may complicate the preparation of your habeas petition.
-Both state and federal prisoners have a one-year time limit for filing federal habeas petitions.
-This time limit applies even if the state's post-conviction timeline is more than a year.
+People in both state and federal prisons have a one-year time limit for filing federal habeas petitions.
+296 This time limit applies even if the state's post-conviction timeline is more than a year.
 Therefore, you must file both your state post-conviction petition and your federal habeas petition (if you are unsuccessful in your state petition) within the one-year time limit.
 Otherwise, the time runs out on your federal habeas petition, and you will be barred from seeking federal habeas review.
 Once you file the state post-conviction motion, however, your timeline for filing the federal habeas petition will be "tolled," which means that your time limit for filing the federal habeas petition will be extended for as long as the time it takes for the state to consider your motion.
+297

 Generally, the one-year timeline will start on the day your case becomes "final" following direct review.
-Remember, the end of your direct review (not the end of your post-conviction appeals or any other
+PRE Remember, the end of your direct review (not the end of your post-conviction appeals or any other proceeding) triggers the date when your case becomes final.
+Your case will generally become